ReplicaTest/REPLica/README.md

 The given test checks that the output of `echo "Hello, World!"` contains consecutively `Hello` and "World", and ends with an exclamation mark (`'!'`).

-At this stage, `replica` isn't able to process `dhall` files directlyr.
+At this stage, `replica` isn't able to process `dhall` files directly.
 We have to generate a JSON file first and then to execute it.